LivingLegacyMedia/vowbound/chapter_20.md

-# Chapter 20: The Balance Shifts
+# Chapter 20: A Lost Fight

-The power flowing through Cassian was unlike anything he'd ever experienced.
+Three thousand heartbeats pulsed through Cassian's veins—none of them his own.

-Thousands of connections through the Coin of Seeds—not just the eighty who'd committed from the start, but hundreds more accepting the trade in real-time as they watched him nearly die.
-Their vitality poured into him like a river, healing his injuries, flooding his muscles with supernatural strength.
+The Coin of Seeds channeled their strength like a river finding the sea.
+Not just the eighty who'd committed from the start, but hundreds more accepting the trade in real-time as they watched him nearly die.
+Their vitality flooded through him, knitting torn flesh, surging through muscles with supernatural force.

-Draven recovered from being thrown, his expression shifting from shock to rage.
+Draven recovered from being thrown, his expression shifting from shock to something harder to read.
+Not quite rage.
+Calculation.
 "Clever trick.
 But it won't be enough."

-He drew deeper on his own network—ten thousand Hollow across the kingdom, all feeding him power involuntarily.
-The Coin of Oxen blazed with authority, granting him strength that went beyond human limits.
+He drew deeper on his network—ten thousand Hollow across the kingdom, all siphoning vitality to him involuntarily.
+The Coin of Oxen blazed at his throat, granting him strength that transcended human limits.

 They clashed again.

 This time, Cassian matched him.
 Fist met fist with impacts that cracked the ground.
 They moved across the plains in a blur, each strike carrying enough force to shatter stone.
 The watching crowd scattered back, giving them space.

 But Cassian could feel the strain.
 He was channeling thousands of connections—managing the flow of energy from willing volunteers, distributing it through his body, preventing any one person from being drained too far.
 It required intense concentration.
-One mistake and he could kill someone by taking too much.
+One mistake and he could accidentally kill someone by taking too much.

 Draven had no such concerns.
 He simply *took* from his network without restraint, pushing the cost onto enslaved victims who had no choice but to bear it.